gtk-rs/gtk4-rs/book/src/introduction.md

 If you have experience with another low-level language such as C or C++ you might find that reading [A half hour to learn Rust](https://fasterthanli.me/articles/a-half-hour-to-learn-rust) gives you sufficient information as well.

-Luckily, this, together with the wish to develop graphical applications, is all that is necessary to benefit from this book.
+Luckily, this — together with the wish to develop graphical applications — is all that is necessary to benefit from this book.

 ## How to use this book